 “Leadership is actually nothing other than taking a little bit more responsibility than anyone is expecting you to.”

-For those of us in technology, Marten needs no introduction.
-He is the CEO of HackerOne, the leading provider of hacker-powered security.
+For our latest “What I’ve Learned…” interview at OpenChannel, we spoke with someone who, for those of us in technology, needs no introduction.
+Marten Mickos is the CEO of HackerOne, the leading provider of hacker-powered security.
 Previously Marten was the CEO of Eucalyptus Systems, acquired by Hewlett-Packard where he served as head of the cloud business and was the CEO of MySQL AB from 2001 to 2008.
 He served on the board of Nokia from 2012 to 2015.
 Marten holds a M.Sc. in technical physics from Helsinki University of Technology in his native Finland.
 He also maintains a leadership blog called the School of Herring.
-Few others have such incredible experience in both software and leadership as Marten, and he spent some time with us to share what he’s learned along the way…
+Few others have such incredible experience in both software and platform leadership as Marten, and he spent some time with us to share what he’s learned along the way…

 Marten Mickos: To lead a distributed team, you must go all in digitally.
 You must not just put your management and leadership online, you must put your personality online too.
 People who work in an office can observe their boss coming to work and going home from work, being relaxed or being stressed, and so on.